seed-labs/seed-labs/lab-setup/ubuntu24.04-vm/README.md

 ## Step 1: Create a VM Instance

-First we need to create an VM instance, and install the Ubuntu 24.04 LTS operating system on the VM.
+First we need to create a VM instance, and install the Ubuntu 24.04 LTS operating system on the VM.
 The minimal machine configuration is 2 CPU cores, 4GB of RAM, and 10GB of disk space.
 If you feel that the performance is not good enough, you can always change the machine configuration later.

 - For desktop, we suggest users to use VirtualBox to create VM.
 We also suggest users to allocate more disk spaces (the 10GB minimal disk space is meant for cloud VM to reduce the cloud expense).